Dementia Carers Campaign Network

 Information for family carers

-- The DCCN also gets involves in a campaign each year.
-In late 2015 they launched their first campaign on The Impact of Caring and followed this with Walk in our Footsteps in 2016.
+- In 2015 the DCCN launched their first campaign on The Impact of Caring and followed this with Walk in our Footsteps in 2016.

-- Most recently the DCCN worked with their colleagues in the Irish Dementia Working Group on the issue of diagnosis.
-This joint campaign aimed at healthcare professionals has been delivered to GP’s, Occupational Therapists and Nursing Homes and has been very well received (please see the video for the Diagnosis campaign below).
+- In 2018, the DCCN worked with their colleagues in the Irish Dementia Working Group on the issue of Diagnosis.
+This joint campaign was aimed at healthcare professionals and has been delivered to GPs, Occupational Therapists and Nursing Homes where it was very well received (please see the video for the Diagnosis campaign below).

 The Impact of Caring

 Caring for a loved one with dementia takes time, energy and, above all, love.
 It can be a long and emotional journey but with the proper support, it can be a rewarding one too.
 The DCCN aims to represent, raise awareness and campaign on the distinct needs of people who care for someone with dementia.
 You can download a copy of the campaign here

 Walk in our Footprints: A Dementia Carer’s Journey

 This campaign highlighted the different stages of a dementia carer’s journey, sharing their personal experiences of the issues and needs that arise at each stage.
 You can download a copy of the campaign here